-The unfortunate reality is, this diversity gap in industry is depriving Canadian businesses of the thought innovation that diversity brings.
+This gap in industry is depriving Canadian businesses of the innovation that diversity brings.

-Our team collaborates with speakers, community leaders and businesses, to inspire female students, women and under-represented communities through virtual conferences, Career Expo’s, workshops and hands on activities.
+We collaborate with speakers, community leaders, and businesses to inspire female students, women and under-represented communities through virtual conferences, career discovery expos, workshops, and hands-on learning programs.

 We connect industry directly to students, facilitating awareness and career exploration.
-Helping businesses attract, recruit and fill their talent pipeline, while also supporting them to advance their talent as the business grows for the future.
-Additionally, we focus our passion and expertise on providing resources, workshops and best practices to businesses, driving diversity and inclusion initiatives a crossed all industries.
+By doing so, we help businesses attract, recruit and fill their talent pipeline, while also supporting them to advance their internal talent moving forward.
+Additionally, we focus our passion and expertise on providing resources, workshops and best practices to engage businesses, driving diversity and inclusion initiatives across all industries.

-With the support of our change-makers like yourself, we can continue to close the workforce gender gap, and lead diversity and inclusion initiatives across Canada, and across the world.
+Working collaboratively, we can continue to close the workforce gender gap, and lead diversity and inclusion initiatives across Canada.